bregman-arie/devops-exercises/README.md

 <details>
 <summary>Explain piping.
 How do you perform piping?</summary><br><b>

-Using a pipe in Linux, allows you to send the output of one to another (also called redirection).
+Using a pipe in Linux, allows you to send the output of one command to the input of another command.
 For example: `cat /etc/services | wc -l`
 </b></details>

 <details>